LizHan0212/ML-13-Algorithm/README.txt

 1. Linear Regression
 	In this project, Linear Regression is implemented manually, without using scikit-learn.
-We directly solve the ordinary least squares problem by constructing the design matrix and computing the regression coefficients that minimize the sum of squared residuals.